 The old way of thinking of your website as the sun to your digital media solar system is outdated.
-Social media has become one of the most important tools at your disposal to develop both a network of clients and trust.
+Social media and paid campaigns have become one of the most important tools at your disposal to develop both a network of clients and trust.

-Landing pages are there to direct your traffic towards both your social media and website.
-Most importantly, landing pages are objective-driven.
+Building landing pages are there to direct your traffic towards both your social media and website.
+Most importantly, landing pages without a website are objective-driven.
 In other words, you tell your clients exactly what you want them to do.

 This allows you to drive sales, subscriptions, or any other goal.
-A landing page without a website is perfectly fine.
+Creating a landing page without a website is perfectly fine.

 A website acts as the epicentre of your online presence.
 Your website allows the user to explore your brand.
 It includes all the information you want to share with your clients.
 There are generally multiple pages with internal, external, and affiliate links.
 Links to social media pages and company blog posts are also included.